cyanreg/cyanrip/README.md

 Deemphasis
 ----------
-Old (and not so old) CDs may require deeemphasis. cyanrip is able to detect such discs and will apply a correction filter automatically.
+Old (and not so old) CDs may require deeemphasis. cyanrip is able to detect such discs (using both the TOC and track subcode) and will apply a correction filter automatically.
 To check whether the CD contains emphasised audio, you can simply run `cyanrip -I` and read the printout.
 An non-emphasised CD will print out:

 ```